w3c/wot/plugfest/2018-lyon/TDs/Thing Report_Sun_Final.md

 ## Thing Report

-This report details the results of the test bench as of 18:00, 21.10.2018 These results could have been obtained also during the day.
+This report details the results of the test bench as of 18:00, Sunday 21.10.2018 These results could have been obtained also during the day.

 ### Blue Pump.json